 I will meet you at Edinburgh Airport and take you to your hotel to rest or if you prefer we can take a stroll to begin your discovery of Edinburgh, Scotland’s historic, yet modern and vibrant capital city.

 We start the day with a visit to Edinburgh Castle to beat the crowds.
 We will enter the quaint St Margaret’s Chapel, the oldest building in Edinburgh and also see the Scottish Crown Jewels.
-Afterwards we walk down the Royal Mile towards the Palace of Holyroodhouse, The Queen’s official residence in Scotland.
+Afterwards we walk down the Royal Mile towards the Palace of Holyroodhouse, The King’s official residence in Scotland.
 Along the way we will take lunch and visit some other attractions such as Scotland’s National Church, the High Kirk of St Giles, John Knox’s House and a secret garden.
 We also visit the grave of the MacLeod Chief known as ‘’The General’’.